dayvonjersen/zalgo/README.md

 `./zalgo --single=zalgo-text-generator.html`

-(*will extract relevant bits from the html and mess with them a bit
+(*will extract relevant bits from the html and mess with them a bit*)

-before concatenating with CustomElements.js and hecomes.js in project directory*)
+(*build.sh will concatenating with CustomElements.js and hecomes.js in project directory*)

 ## use in your public-facing html: